Classifying spaces and Bredon (co)homology for transitive groupoids: Bredon Homology and Cohomology

-Thus we have defined Bredon homology and cohomology for $\g$-CW complexes, analogous to the group case.
-But by Corollary~\ref{c:3}, the indexing category $hO\g$ equals $hO\gbb$.
-Therefore our theory for a $\G$-space $X$ will coincide with the $\gbb$-theory of the fibre $X_b$.
-This, combined with Corollary \ref{c:htpy}, also implies that these homology and cohomology theories will be invariant under $\g$-homotopy.
+Thus we have defined Bredon cohomology and homology for $\g$-CW-complexes, analogous to the group case.
+But by Corollary~\ref{c:1}, the indexing category $O\g$ is equivalent to $O\gbb$.
+Therefore our theory for a $\G$-space $X$ will coincide with the $\gbb$-equivariant theory of the fiber $X_b$.
+This, combined with Corollary~\ref{c:htpy} and the fact that the $\gbb$-theory is invariant under $\gbb$-homotopy \cite[I.4]{May}, also implies that these homology and cohomology theories will be invariant under $\g$-homotopy.